carsonwolber/EFFI_Replication/README.md

 # About

-This repository is the tentative home for my work replication of the results of the paper "Expectations Formation and Forward Information"
+This repository is the tentative home for my work replicating the results of "Expectations Formation and Forward Information" by Nathan Goldstein and Yuriy Gorodnichenko